Stefan-Olt/MISRC/README.md

 The packages contain two command-line applications, `misrc_capture` and `misrc_extract`.
 For detailed usage information see the [misrc_tools readme](/misrc_tools/README.md) and the usage example down below.

-If you want to build the tools yourself, see the instructions on the [misrc_tools readme](/misrc_tools/README.md).
+If you want to build the tools yourself, see the instructions in the [misrc_tools readme](/misrc_tools/README.md).

 <details closed>
 <summary>Install Windows</summary>